shajra/shajra-provisioning/README.md

 Whether setting system-level configuration with `nixos-rebuild` or `darwin-rebuild`, or user-level configuration with `home-manager`, all of these tools are configured with the NixOS-style configuration module infrastructure.

 The goal of NixOS modules is to make it easy to toggle features on/off with lightweight declarative configuration options.
 The upstream projects (NixOS, Nix-Darwin, and Home Manager) maintain a huge number of modules for various tools and configuration.
 The code in these modules do all the complicated tasks of weaving everything together into configuration files.
 These modules also bake in a lot of useful verification of our configuration.
 We're just benefiting by reusing these upstream modules.
+Upstream modules define configurations options that can be set.
+Our modules then set these options.

 The following is very helpful documentation on configuration for various NixOS-style modules: